galaxyproject/training-material/faqs/galaxy/dataupload_NCBI_SRA_sourced_fastq_data.md

 **Solution 2 (reads named /1 and /2)**

 - Create distinct datasets from an interlaced fastq dataset by running the tool **Manipulate FASTQ reads on various attributes** on the original dataset.
-It will be run twice.
+It will run twice.

-Note: The solution is does NOT use the **FASTQ Splitter** tool.
+Note: The solution does NOT use the **FASTQ Splitter** tool.
 The data to be manipulated are interlaced sequences.
 This is different in format from data that are joined into a single sequence.

--Use these Manipulate FASTQ settings to produce a dataset that contains the `/1` reads**
+- Use these Manipulate FASTQ settings to produce a dataset that contains the `/1` reads**

 *Match Reads*